With William of Normandy’s victory over King Harold in 1066, the whole country would eventually come under Norman Rule.

 Nowhere else had William shown so much cruelty.
 Shamefully he succumbed to this vice, for he made no effort to restrain his fury and punished the innocent with the guilty.
 In his anger he commanded that all crops and herds, chattels and food of every kind should be brought together and burned to ashes with consuming fire, so that the whole region north of the Humber might be stripped of all means of sustenance.

-Tens of thousands died at the hands of William’s soldiers and many more tens of thousands are said to have died in the wake of the famine that followed.
-Those who had fled and succeeded in hiding from William’s wrath, were now struggling to feed themselves and their families.
-There were no longer enough healthy men to tend the land and many more died of famine or disease when William’s men salted the ground so that nothing would grow.
-The total death toll from slaughter, disease and hunger is believed to be over 150,000.
-There had been death and destruction across the north, but in no other county had the devastation been as great as in Yorkshire.
+Afterwards, there were no longer enough healthy men to tend the land.
+The total death toll from slaughter, disease and hunger is now believed to be more than 150,000.
+There had been death and destruction across the whole of the north east from the Humber northwards, but in no other county had the devastation been as great as in Yorkshire.

 The men who acquired these parcels of land would have been barons, earls and dukes and became known as the tenants-in-chief.
-These barons divided up the land further and gave the plots to Norman knights who had served the King in battle.
+These tenants-in-chief divided up the land further and apportioned the plots to Norman knights who had also served the King in battle.
 These knights had the duty to maintain law and order in their districts and keep the people under the control of the Normans.

 Twenty years after the conquest of England by the Normans, King William ordered a great survey of his realm.
 The book would record who owed him taxes and once it was recorded, the decision would be final.